fireship-io/fireship.io/hugo/content/courses/git/_index.md

 - ⚔️ Fix common issues like Merge Conflicts
 - 🤝 Contribute to Open-Source Projects
 - 🔥 Use VS Code like a Pro
-- 🕹️ Use Git for DevOps wit GitHub Actions
+- 🕹️ Use Git for DevOps with GitHub Actions

 ## 🤔 Is this Course Right for Me?